DolphinGui/qoipp/README.md

-This is a cpp streaming implementation of the qoi encoder.
+# QOIPP

-Currently reading is the only thing that works right now.
+This is my implementation of the QOI decoded in c++.